×

 IF YOU ARE THE LISTED VICTIM ON A CRIMINAL CASE AND WISH TO HAVE CONTACT WITH THE DEFENDANT OR WISH FOR THE STATE TO DROP CHARGES, PLEASE CONTACT THE STATE ATTORNEY’S OFFICE AT (305) 349-5830.

-If you are a respondent and received a temporary or final injunction against you, you must fill out a Firearm Affidavit form describing any and all firearms and ammunition in your possession, and email the form to the Clerk at DVMotions@jud11.flcourts.org.
-Please include your case number and your name in the subject line of the email.
-The link to the Firearm Affidavit is on this webpage under the DOCS tab, which is located on the top right hand side of this page.
+RESPONDENT FIREARM AFFIDAVIT - If you are a respondent and were served with a temporary or final injunction, you must fill out a Firearm Affidavit form.
+A copy of the form is located in the documents tab.
+Please email the completed form to the Clerk of Court at DVMotions@jud11.flcourts.org.
+Please also include your case number and your name in the subject line of the email.

 • Bachelor of Arts, Florida International University, 2002